 Safety and Precautions

-Always consult with a "breastfeeding friendly" healthcare provider before turning to alternative medications such as these to rule out contraindications and adverse reactions.
+Always consult a breastfeeding-friendly healthcare provider before turning to alternative medications such as these to rule out contraindications and adverse reactions.

-While no direct negative safety concerns have been reported that warrant serious consideration in the use of marshmallow root, you may need the professional assistance of a herbal pharmacist in choosing a natural remedy that will work for you.
+While no direct negative safety concerns have been reported that warrant serious consideration in using marshmallow root, you may need the professional assistance of a herbal pharmacist in choosing a natural remedy that will work for you.

 Allergic reactions to marshmallow root are rare.
-If you experience any issues, such as difficulty breathing, discontinue use immediately, and contact an anti-inflammatory health care provider.
+If you experience issues, such as difficulty breathing, discontinue use immediately and contact an anti-inflammatory health care provider.

 Marshmallow root may act as a diuretic and affect the amount of absorption of some meds.
-Those who have diabetes should be aware of the sugar concentration in marshmallow syrup.
+Those with diabetes should be aware of the sugar concentration in marshmallow syrup.

 Low Milk Supply Tips

-If your child is gaining weight and has adequate wet diapers, then he/she is most likely getting enough milk.
+If your child is gaining weight and has adequate wet diapers, they will most likely get enough milk.
 Two articles to read: